 How To Access Your DD Form 214 Online

 Gaining access to your DD Form 214 has never been easier.
-This may be particularly helpful when a veteran needs a copy of the DD-214 for employment purposes.
+This may be particularly helpful when a veteran needs a copy of the DD Form 214 for employment purposes.
 NPRC is working to make it easier for veterans with computers and Internet access to obtain copies of documents from their military files.
 Military veterans and the next of kin of deceased former military members may now use a new online military personnel records system to request documents.

 How to Secure Compensation for Dependents